Latest Update:

 YC's schedule is built around four core batches per year.
 Understanding their cadence helps you plan your entire year, not just your application submission.

-• Applications Open: Typically in ~November of the previous year.
+Applications Open: Typically around November of the previous year.

 The Fall Batch Timeline (e.g., F26)